 Signs And Symptoms Of Teeth Grinding

-Most people are grinding teeth in their sleep – sometimes without even realizing it.
-Routine visits to the dentist are important to screen for signs of teeth grinding and damaged teeth.
+Most people are grinding and clenching their teeth in their sleep, sometimes without even realizing it.
+Routine visits to the dentist are important to screen for signs of teeth grinding and signs of damage.
 Many patients affected by bruxism experience: